 SomaliaIn Kenya’s neighbour to the north-east, Somalia, there had been until recently no functioning government for most of the last two decades.
 An extremist group, Al-Shabaab, emerged there and took over large parts of the country.
 When two tourists were kidnapped and one killed in separate incidents in 2011 (one at a private home on Manda island, the other at a remote beachfront lodge near Kiwaiyu island at the extreme northern end of the coast), the Kenyan army crossed the porous Somalian border.
 By the end of 2012 Kenya had occupied the whole of southern Somalia, while a new government was established in Mogadishu.

 The two ransom kidnaps of 2011 had no connection with Al-Shabaab but brought about a security boost on Kenya’s north-east coast.
 British and American government travel advice not to visit the Lamu archipelago was lifted in May 2012 and most hotels on Lamu and Manda reopened.
-At Expert Africa, however, we have decided to wait until the end of 2013 before including Lamu in our itineraries.

 Al-Shabaab have been pushed into central Somalia’s rural areas, far away from the Kenyan border.
 There have, however, been several grenade and gun attacks in low-income districts of Kenyan towns, and in in September 2013, Al-Shabaab carried out a terrorist attack on a Nairobi shopping mall, killing more than 60 people.
 Despite the isolated atrocity, official travel advisories, including that of the UK FCO, continued to stress that most visits to Kenya are trouble-free and the vast majority of the country is safe to travel through, reflecting the widespread realisation that such outrages could be, and have been perpetrated in many big cities around the world.
 Hotel and shopping-centre security is high, with airport-style security checks in use.